 Panhellenic Formal Recruitment:

 Formal Recruitment at Rollins is a four day process that enables the fairest opportunities for interaction between sorority women and potential new members.
-During the week of Recruitment, registered potential new members become familiar with the recruiting chapters, sorority women come to know the potential new members, and bids of membership are extended through a mutual selection process.
-Recruiting chapters host nightly “parties” throughout the first three nights, at which they provide information about themselves and get to know the individual women coming through Recruitment.
+During the week of Recruitment, registered potential new members become familiar with the chapters, sorority women come to know the potential new members, and bids of membership are extended through a mutual selection process.
+Chapters host nightly events throughout the first three rounds, at which they provide information about themselves and get to know the individual women coming through Recruitment.

-At the end of each night, potential new members going through Recruitment will log in to a confidential computer program in which their sorority preferences will be submitted for the mutual selection process, and by which their fewer and longer parties for the next night will be composed.
-On the fourth day, potential new members will gather in a common campus space and be individually offered their bids for membership by their impartial Recruitment counselors, or Rho Gammas, who are also present for guidance throughout the earlier week.
+At the end of each night, potential new members going through Recruitment will log into, ICS, a confidential computer program, in which their sorority preferences will be submitted for the mutual selection process, and by which their fewer and longer events for the next night will be composed.
+On the fourth day, potential new members will gather in a common campus space and be individually offered their bids for membership by their Recruitment counselors, who are also present for guidance throughout the earlier week.
 If a potential new member accepts her bid, she will then be led to join her excited new sisters!

-This final form of recruiting new members for our campus sororities is unusual in that it cannot be certain during any particular academic year if it will take place for one or any of the sorority chapters at Rollins.
-In order to maintain a healthy Fraternity and Sorority Life community, fraternities and sororities determine something of a “carrying capacity” for their membership each year.
-If a chapter concludes that their membership is able to increase without exceeding that capacity, the chapter may elect to host an Informal Recruitment event and/or to extend bids of membership to eligible potential new members (upperclassmen and transfer women before Formal Recruitment, and all unaffiliated women after Formal Recruitment).
+This form of recruiting new members for our campus sororities is unusual in that it cannot be certain during any particular academic year if it will take place for one or any of the sorority chapters at Rollins.
+In order to maintain a healthy Sorority Life community, NPC determines total each year, which is the allowable chapter size.
+If a chapter is able to increase membership without exceeding total, the chapter may elect to host an Informal Recruitment/COB event to possibly extend bids of membership to eligible potential new members (upperclassmen and transfer women before Formal Recruitment, and all unaffiliated women after Formal Recruitment).
 Information regarding Informal Recruitment events, if held by any chapters, will be advertised by those chapters individually at those times.

-Alumni of the sororities at Rollins are encouraged, if they know of a prospective member whom they would like to specifically recommend, to submit a letter of recommendation on her behalf.
-Alumni of the Rollins collegiate chapters as well as alumni of any chapter of one of the national sororities represented on the Rollins campus may submit a letter directly to their respective organizations at Rollins.
+Alumnae of the sororities at Rollins are encouraged, if they know of a prospective member whom they would like to specifically recommend, to submit a letter of recommendation on her behalf.
+Alumnae of the Rollins collegiate chapters as well as alumnae of any chapter of one of the national sororities represented on the Rollins campus may submit a letter directly to their respective organizations at Rollins.
 Please send letters to:

 Attn: (Sorority Name) Recruitment Chair